openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 Climate control
 -----------------

+This is still very alpha.
+It works but expect some hickups.
+You mostly need to start the remote climate control twice befor it starts.
+This is not understood yet and is very much work in progress.

 Climate control works, as long as write access to the comfort can has been enabled in the app or in the OVMS webinterface (VW e-Up -> Features).

 Once the AC is turned on by the app there will be a delay of about 20 seconds till the AC actually starts in the car.
 Further 10 seconds all communication from the app to the car is blocked.